-During the course of the year, children undertake educational visits to support their classroom based topic work.
+During the course of the year, children undertake educational visits to support their classroom-based topic work.
 A lot of time and effort goes into planning and preparing the children for these trips and follow up work centres on the visit.
 This is not just "a day out."
-During the past year children have taken part in a residential trip to Ford Castle, Blue Reef Aquarium, Alnwick Castle, aswell as various local schools and events.
+During the past year some of the trips the children have taken part in are; residential trip to Dukeshousewood and Ford Castle visits to Wingrove Primary School, Northumbria University, Bring it On Science and Engineering event as well as various local schools and events.
 Sometimes there is a cost incurred and we may ask parents for a voluntary contribution.